PetrKryslUCSD/MeshCore.jl/docs/issues-and-ideas.md

 Mesh has a number of shape collections and a number of incidence relations.
 Geometry is an attribute of the shape collection of vertices.

+- Boundary faces: Should we use the skeleton and simply mark the boundary faces (creating an attribute) rather than extracting only the faces that are on the boundary?